Delta Goodrem: 2011–2014: Child of the Universe and The Voice

 On 1 February 2013, it was confirmed that Goodrem had signed with US manager Irving Azoff.
 Goodrem performed at the Mardi Gras in Sydney in March 2013.
 She performed dance version of some of her songs including "Born to Try", "Lost Without You", "Predictable", "Believe Again", "Child of the Universe" and "Sitting on Top of the World".
 In May 2013, Geoffrey Gurrumul Yunupingu joined Goodrem for a special performance of "Bayini" on The Voice Australia, in celebration of National Reconciliation Week.
 The song was later released on iTunes and debuted at number four on the ARIA Singles Chart on 10 June 2013.
 On 17 June 2013, Goodrem released her new single "Heart Hypnotic", which she also performed on the live finale of The Voice.

-Goodrem celebrated 10 years since releasing her multi-platinum album Innocent Eyes which topped the Australian ARIA Charts and reached number two on the UK Albums Chart by releasing Innocent Eyes: Ten Year Anniversary Acoustic Edition on 29 November 2013, which debuted and peaked at number 22 on the ARIA Albums Chart.
+Goodrem celebrated 10 years since releasing her multi-platinum studio album Innocent Eyes which topped the Australian ARIA Charts and reached number two on the UK Albums Chart by releasing Innocent Eyes: Ten Year Anniversary Acoustic Edition on 29 November 2013, which debuted and peaked at number 22 on the ARIA Albums Chart.
 On 26 November 2013, it was announced that Goodrem would not be returning to The Voice Australia for the third season in 2014 but instead chose to be a part of the new Australian version of The Voice Kids.
-Goodrem revealed on her Twitter account that the decision was made because this would give her more time on her music career and more time to work on her new album.
+Goodrem revealed on her Twitter account that the decision was made because this would give her more time on her music career and more time to work on her new studio album.
 The show premiered on 22 June 2014 and finished on 10 August.
-Goodrem was a coach alongside Joel Madden, who teamed up with his brother Benji Madden, and Mel B. Darren McMullen hosted The Voice Kids while also remaining on the original version.
-Goodrem attended the 2014 AACTA Awards where she performed "Kissing You" in tribute to Baz Luhrmann's film Romeo + Juliet.
-Goodrem joined the Australian and New Zealand leg of Andrea Bocelli's Passion For Life Tour in September 2014.
-To celebrate being part of the tour, Goodrem released a cover of Martika's 1991 single "Love...
+Goodrem was a coach alongside Joel Madden, who teamed up with his brother Benji Madden, and Mel B. Goodrem coached eventual winner Alexa Curtis.
+Goodrem attended the 2014 AACTA Awards where she performed "Kissing You" in tribute to Baz Luhrmann's film Romeo + Juliet (1996).
+Goodrem joined the Australian and New Zealand leg of Andrea Bocelli's Passion for Life Tour in September 2014.
+To celebrate being part of the tour, Goodrem released a cover version of Martika's 1991 single "Love...
 Thy Will Be Done" on 12 September 2014.